banhday/tlabenchmarks/README.md

 ## License
 Every benchmark has initially the MIT license.
-However, if the authors want to change the license, we can create a new license.
+If the authors want to change the license, we can create a special one for their benchmarks.

 ## Support or Contact